Shikaga/story/index.md

 Emlyn tried to move, to scream, to strike out at the pain and suffering that was engulfing her.
 The heat rose, and she tried to shield her face, and she felt her tears hiss as they evaporated off her face in the searing heat.
 The fire had risen to a deafening roar, and the smoke stung her eyes, blinding her.

-And suddenly, Orin's hand flew through the fire, and caught Emlyn's shoulder, centering her in the malestrom.
+And suddenly, Orin's hand flew through the fire, and caught Emlyn's shoulder, centering her in the maelstrom.

 "WAKE UP!"